Published on - 29-06-2018

 3. Individual Health Care Plans

-Where children require an individual healthcare plan it will be the responsibility of the school nurse in conjunction with the Head of Student Support to work with parents and relevant healthcare professionals to write the plan.
+Where a child requires an IHP it will be the responsibility of the school nurse in conjunction with the Head of Student Support to work with the parents/carers and relevant healthcare professionals to write the plan.
+The purpose of an IHP is to provide staff with recommendations for the day to day care and emergency treatment/action.

-A healthcare plan (and its review) may be initiated in consultation with the parent/carer, by a member of school staff or by a healthcare professional involved in providing care to the child.
+An IHP (and its review) may be initiated in consultation with the parent/carer, by a member of school staff or by a healthcare professional involved in providing care to the child.
 The HSS will work in partnership with the parents/carer, and a relevant healthcare professional eg. school, specialist or children’s community nurse, who can best advise on the particular needs of the child to draw up and/or review the plan.
-Where a child has a special educational need identified in a statement or Educational Health Care (EHC) plan, the individual healthcare plan will be linked to or become part of that statement or EHC plan and school staff will be informed accordingly.
+Where a child has a special educational need identified in a statement or Educational Health Care (EHC) plan, the Individual Healthcare Plan will be linked to or become part of that statement or EHC plan and school staff will be informed accordingly.

 We may also refer to the flowchart contained within the document ‘Process for identifying children with a health condition’ for identifying and agreeing the support a child needs and then developing the individual healthcare plan, see DfE Guidance Appendix (i).